ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 #### Step 2

-Go to that directory `cd my-app` and open that folder in a text editor of your choice.
+Go to that directory `cd hello-world` and open that folder in a text editor of your choice.

 #### Step 3